muzavan/wwe-ranking/README.md

 - DQ and Non Finish will be considered as draw

+- A match with multiple participant, the rating will be updated based on the average expectation from the participant rating and average of other participant rating.
+For example, if we have Triple Threat for A, B, C. The rating and expecation will counted with (Rc, avg(Ra, Rb)), (Rb, avg(Ra, Rc)), (Rc, avg(Ra, Rb)) | TODO: Find a better way or justification?

-- A match with multiple participant at the same time will be considered as multiple match that consist of the winner and the losers.
-For example, if there is a Triple Threat Match betweem A, B, and C with B winning, the rating will be updated as if we have two match: A vs C(winner) and B vs C(winner).
-Note that Gauntlet match will be considered as a normal match since only two competitors wrestle at the same time.
+- Note that Gauntlet match will be considered as a normal match since only two competitors wrestle at the same time.

 - Only televised match (including PPV) are considered to update the ranking.
 Meaning that the ranking will be updated after RAW, Smackdown, and PPV (for now, I will exclude NXT since I do not follow it closely, help appreciated :p)

 - Each tag team / faction / stable members will have their own rating.
-So, the rating for them might be different (since sometimes they book a 1-on-1 match to serve the feud)
+So, the rating for them might be different (since sometimes they book a 1-on-1 match to serve the feud).

+- Squash matches with unamed jobbers will be ignored (since the jobbers, ideally, has 0 rating anyway)

 - These assumptions and rule might be updated later.
 I create this just for fun, do not take it seriously!
 In the end, WWE product is a form of entertainment.
 We seek a pleasure by watching/discussing it.